5T33Z0/OC-Little-Translated/C_Utilities_and_Resources/README.md

 ### Post-Install Patcher Apps
 Tools for patching macOS in Post-Install so it can run on eol/legacy systems.

-- [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher) –  Can install NVIDIA and Intel Graphics Drivers removed from macOS 12 and newer.
+- [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher) –  OCLP can install NVIDIA and Intel Graphics Drivers removed from macOS 12 and newer.
-- [**GeForce Kepler Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher) – Brings back NVIDIA GeForce Drivers for Kepler Cards in macOS 12 and newer.
+- ~~[**GeForce Kepler Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher) – Brings back NVIDIA GeForce Drivers for Kepler Cards in macOS 12 and newer.~~ Superseeded by OCLP
-- [**Intel HD 4000 Patcher**](https://github.com/chris1111/Patch-HD4000-Monterey) – For installing Intel HD 4000 iGPU drivers which have been removed from macOS 12 and newer.
+- ~~[**Intel HD 4000 Patcher**](https://github.com/chris1111/Patch-HD4000-Monterey) – For installing Intel HD 4000 iGPU drivers which have been removed from macOS 12 and newer.~~ Superseeded by OCLP

 ### Cross-Platform
 - [**Python Installer**](https://www.python.org/downloads/) – Necessary for running the python-based tools in this list